TemTea/Tildes/src/site/notes/Message Not Delivered.md

 But palm lines read, told of release from bleeding

 After repeated graceful redirections
-You get the hint to stop asking those sorts of questions And after you stop asking those sort of questions Maybe regret is what you're left with
+You get the hint to stop asking those sorts of questions, and After you stop asking those sort of questions
+Maybe regret is what you're left with

 Always vague on the specifics, but
 It was just a matter of time before your light got eclipsed

 Now parted by Pluto
-A reflected truth showed
+The reflected truth showed
 As if by the moon's glow--
 Pops Jupiter to Juno
 Brother was a bluenose